d-uzlov/k8s-homelab/cloud/immich/readme.md

 - - https://immich.example.com/auth/login
 - - https://immich.example.com/user-settings
 - - app.immich:///oauth-callback (required for the immich mobile app)
-- Create immich application linked to this provider
+- Create `immich` application linked to this provider
-- Go to immich settings: `Administration -> Authentication Settings -> OAuth`
+- Go to settings in Immich web UI: `Administration -> Authentication Settings -> OAuth`
 - Set `Issuer URL` to value from Provider (open provider details to see it)
 - Set `Client ID` to value from Provider
 - Set `Client Secret` to value from Provider (click `edit` to see it)